 It is important to note that the definition of qualifying renewable in each state differs - particularly in Washington, where legacy hydropower will qualify as renewable under CETA.
 For consistency in modeling RPS constraints in each zone as only wind and solar as a percent of generation, we calculated an "effective RPS" for WA State.
 This "effective RPS" was determined by calculating the amount of renewable energy needed (in excess of existing WA clean generation) to serve 100% of Washington load.
 This calculation (illustrated in Figure 34) is nuanced, and depends in part on how much of Washington's existing clean energy (including hydro and nuclear) is assumed to serve WA load.
-If we assume that all clean energy generated in Washington will be used to serve WA load, the light blue bars represent the amount of clean energy currently reported in the WA Fuel Mix Disclosure will be used to serve WA load and the rest is exported, then the dark blue bars represent the amount of additional renewable energy with CETA.
+If we assume that all clean energy generated in Washington will be used to serve WA load, the light blue bars represent the amount of additional renewable energy Washington needs to comply with CETA.
+If we instead assume that only the amount of clean energy currently reported in the WA Fuel Mix Disclosure will be used to serve WA load and the rest is exported, then the dark blue bars represent the amount of additional renewable energy Washington needs to comply with CETA.